 Wiljay Flores’s path to becoming an iOS developer began in 2018 when he was working at Toronto’s Billy Bishop Airport as a screening officer.
 An interaction with a traveller first sparked his interest in the field.
 “It] started with a chat with a developer travelling for work which led me to think, ‘I can totally do that.’”

-On his next day off of work, he booked an appointment with Lighthouse Labs and the rest is history.
+On his next day off of work, he booked an appointment with Lighthouse Labs.

 Not one for traditional education, Wiljay came to Lighthouse Labs after jumping between accounting, electronics engineering, computer networking, screening at the airport, and being a host at the Ontario Science Centre.
 At one point, he held three different roles within the same company which earned him the broader title of ‘operations specialist,’ simply to eliminate confusion with clients.
 As he describes his journey, he experimented with many different roles and education streams, and as a result his resume was as jumbled as his transcripts.